Example grievance letters for discrimination and wrongful termination complaints

 Useful wrongful termination resources

-Even though employment in the USA is at-will, meaning that an employer can fire anybody at any time without cause, there are a number of laws that protect employees from being treated unfairly.
+Even though employment in the USA is at-will, meaning that an employer can fire anybody at any time without cause, there are a number of NEW laws that protect employees from being treated unfairly.
 These laws introduce the notion of protected groups, which cannot be discriminated against by law.

 According to statistics from the Equal Employment Opportunity Commission, there were almost 90,000 workplace discrimination and termination charges filed in the US.
 Out of that number, wrongful discharge due to retaliation held the highest ratio (at 44.5%), followed by discrimination due to race (34.7%), disability (30.2%), discrimination based on gender (29.5%), and age (22.5%).
 This reflects the most common filings from 2015.